-Where the supplier and the customer are based in Cyprus, and goods are held either on a consignment basis or a call-off basis, the goods are deemed to be supplied when the goods are taken out of the stock under consignment or call-off and the legal title is transferred to the customer.
+Where the supplier and the customer are based in Cyprus, and goods are held on a call-off basis, the goods are deemed to be supplied when the goods are taken out of the stock under call-off and the legal title is transferred to the customer.
 An automatic supply is deemed to take place if twelve months have passed from the date that the goods were transferred to the customer.